 Bachelor’s Degree (BS) in Chemistry

-The bachelor’s degree program in chemistry at UDC provides you with a challenging and supportive learning environment, giving you the opportunity to engage in research from the moment you step onto campus.
-You will learn to solve problems, perform experiments, collect and analyze data, and report findings in a way that will prepare you for graduate study or jobs in a number of growing research, technical, and applied science fields.
+The bachelor’s degree program in chemistry provides students with a challenging and supportive learning environment, giving them the opportunity to engage in research from the moment they arrive on campus.
+The chemistry program has earned American Chemical Society (ACS) approval for its curriculum and hands-on research experiences provided to students.
+By choosing this degree program, students will have exceptional opportunities in the classroom and in the laboratory.
+Chemistry students at the are also fully engaged in the research life of the university.
+Through the STEM Center for Research and Development and other research initiatives offered by UDC, students have ample opportunities to gain research experience as undergraduates.
+Our program teaches students to solve problems, perform experiments, collect and analyze data, and report findings in a way that will prepare them for graduate study and thriving careers in a number of growing research, technical, and applied science fields.

 Curriculum and Requirements in the UDC Chemistry Program

-- This option provides you with a solid grounding in fundamental while allowing you to pursue interests and courses in other sciences.
+- This option provides students with a solid grounding in fundamental while allowing them to pursue interests and courses in other sciences.

 - Chemistry with American Chemical Society (ACS) certification option